 - Dice set showcasing the mathematical concept of intransitivity

-- Available as 5-dice-set for two players or 10-dice-set for up to three players
+- Set of 10 dice for up to three players

 - The choice of the right player allows the user to win at an above-average rate

 De omschrijving van dit product is helaas alleen in het Engels.
 We werken aan de vertaling.
 Excuses voor het ongemak.

 Even before most of us would've been able to write or pronounce the word "transitivity" correctly, the school of hard knocks taught us what this mathematical principle is all about: if Clara is strong enough to take Paul's lunch money and Peter can rob Clara, then Peter is also stronger than Clara.
 That's transitivity.
 For some reason, the notion that all advantages are transitive has been burned into our minds over the years, even though easy games like Rock-Paper-Scissors are non-transitive ...

 And then there are fun maths games that will totally shake up everything you've ever believed in.
 May we present Grime Dice

 !
 This set contains either 10 dice that will allow you to challenge up to two friends to a game.
 Statistically speaking, you have a higher chance of beating them, no matter which dice* they pick.
 Even if you explain the rules and the mechanics behind the dice, you will win at an above-average rate!
 To put it simply: You'll always find a dice that's better than the others